 - Share feedback with employees so that they may continue to improve the quality of their work.

 Look at this list as a source of ideas when putting together your executive director’s responsibilities checklist.
-Think of these responsibilities in the context of your company’s needs and how this role will meet those needs.
+A best practice is to think of these in the context of your company’s needs and how this role will meet those needs.

-For example, does your ideal candidate possess experience in project management?
-Or, does your ideal candidate need a combination of industry knowledge and soft skills such as communication?
+For example, does your ideal candidate have experience in project management?
+Or, do they need a combination of industry knowledge and soft skills, like communication?

 Much like the executive director’s responsibilities, these fitting skills will be determined by what your needs are in searching for your candidate.